 PT&P has worked with refineries all over the world and is in a good position to share best practices in maintaining refinery piping systems.
 Some of the challenges we see repeatedly at refineries include:

 - Maintenance Approach to Spring Supports – Refineries have many processes operating at elevated temperatures which require spring supports.
 Some refineries are very proactive in maintaining while others are totally reactive.
-As the chart below shows, issues in the piping system is one of the biggest causes of refinery accidents.
+Issues in the piping system are one of the biggest causes of refinery accidents.
 PT&P recommends that refineries use a risk-based approach to Spring Support and Expansion Joint maintenance.
 This means the following: